 ^{1.} The divestment of the Sugarloaf Area of Mutual Interest, which represented the entire USA segment completed in March 2016 and is disclosed as a discontinued operation in note 11.
-The post-tax gain on divestment of \$25.2 million (pre-tax \$18.8 million) is disclosed on the face on the statement of comprehensive income.
+The post-tax gain on divestment of \$25.2 million (pre-tax \$18.8 million) is disclosed on the face on the consolidated income statement.